 Perhaps the most popular drink is the Negroni (1 part gin, 1 part Campari, 1 part sweet Vermouth).
 However, whatever you favourite, when in Italy, aperitivo time is an absolute must!

 What to eat

-An aperitivo almost always comes with a couple of complimentary nibbles, nothing that would ruin your appetite, but instead help it along!
+An aperitivo almost always comes with a couple of complimentary nibbles.
+Nothing that would ruin your appetite, but instead help it along!
 For example, you might find some salty olives or crisps.
-Today, in Italy the aperitivo is as much about the food and drink as it is about socialising.
-Many argue that the aperitivo originates in 18th century Turin; however today, Milan is king of the aperitivo scene and you’ll often get something little more over the top than a little olive!
-In some of the fancier establishments, while the classic drinks will still be on the menu, you’ll get these served various luxe offerings such as freshly shucked oysters and selections of fine hams and cheeses.
+Today, in Italy, the aperitivo is as much about food and drink as it is about socialising.
+Many argue that the aperitivo originated in 18th century Turin but today, Milan is king of the aperitivo scene!
+You’ll often get something a little more over the top than just a little olive now!
+In some of the fancier establishments, while the classic drinks will still be on the menu, you’ll also find modern luxe offerings such as freshly shucked oysters and selections of fine hams and cheeses.

-And, for those who would like to taste true Italian flavours in authentic surroundings – we have great news.
-We don’t charge any single supplements – which makes our holidays perfect for everyone.
-Download our 2015 brochure to find out more about our stunning locations in Italy or simply contact our wonderful team to request more information.
+And, for those who would like to taste true Italian flavours in authentic surroundings, download our brochure to find out more about our stunning locations in Italy!